Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/6-Advanced_Signatures-slides.md

 ### Certificates in Web3

 We are building systems that do not have a centralized "Certificate Authority".<br/>
-But we can still use certificates:
- - Certified by a distributed authority.
- - To transfer some power from one key to another.
+But we can still use certificates to transfer some power from one key to another.

 Notes: